Laura Cha was appointed a Non-Executive Director of Unilever in May 2013. She is a member of Unilever’s Nominating and Corporate Governance Committee.

 Laura became the first person outside mainland China to join the Chinese Central Government at the vice-ministerial rank when she was appointed as vice chairman of the China Securities Regulatory Commission in 2001.
 She stayed in that post until 2004.
-Previously, she worked in the Securities and Futures Commission in Hong Kong from 1991 to early 2001.
+Previously, she worked in the Securities and Futures Commission in Hong Kong from 1991 until early 2001.

 Laura was educated in the US with a BA from the University of Wisconsin and a JD (Juris Doctorate) degree from the University of Santa Clara.